niels-oz/sample-genai/readme.md

 To create an openAI API key goto https://platform.openai.com/account/api-keys.

-Create a `.env` file from the .env.example.
-And add your OpenAI API key to it.
+Create a `.env` file from the .env.example and insert your OpenAI API key into it.

 ## Usage (if you have Python installed)